Refused credit or refused a loan – what you can do

 What you should be told if you have been refused credit or a loan

-If you’re turned down for a loan or credit card, the credit card or loan company should tell you whether you were turned down as a result of a search on your credit file and, if so, which credit reference agency they used.
-You can ask for more information about why you were refused but they don’t have to give you a detailed reply.
-However mistakes can happen and if you do spot a mistake, write to the credit reference agency and ask for it to be corrected immediately.
-Make sure you include an explanation about why it’s wrong, and include any evidence you have.
-The agency has 28 days to act, and the relevant detail in your credit report will be marked as ‘disputed’ while it is investigated.
+If you’re turned down for a loan or credit card, the credit card or loan company should tell you whether you were turned down as a result of a search on your credit file.
+If so, they should tell you which credit reference agency they used.
+You can ask why they refused you but they don’t have to give you a detailed reply.

 Don’t keep applying